xpladev/docs/content/en/develop/develop/core-modules/feemarket.md

 {{< alert >}}
 **Note**

-XPLA Chain's feemarket module inherits from Evmos's [`feemarket`](https://docs.evmos.org/protocol/modules/feemarket) module.
-This document is a stub and covers mainly important XPLA Chain-specific notes about how it is used.
+CONX Chain's feemarket module inherits from Evmos's [`feemarket`](https://docs.evmos.org/protocol/modules/feemarket) module.
+This document is a stub and covers mainly important CONX Chain-specific notes about how it is used.
 {{< /alert >}}

 The feemarket module which allows to define a global transaction fee for the network.